Adam Wolfe

 Developer: Mad Head Games | Publisher: Mad Head Games | Release Date: 2016 | Genre: Adventure / Casual | Website: Official Website | Purchase: Steam

-Unlike traditional point & click adventures and keeping more in line with the hidden object genre, Adam Wolfe is played entirely from a first-person perspective.
+Unlike traditional point-and-click adventures and keeping more in line with the hidden object genre, Adam Wolfe is played entirely from a first-person perspective.
 However, this doesn’t mean you have free reign to move around in 3D.
-Instead, scenes are displayed as static 2D areas, where you have to get to work uncovering clues, talking to people of interest, or solving puzzles.
+Instead, scenes are displayed as static 2D areas, where you must get to work uncovering clues, talking to people of interest, or solving puzzles.
 The artwork is extremely stylish and detailed, making it an absolute joy to move from one location to the next.
 In total, you get to visit more than 50 unique locations, and even the most mundane ones are bursting with detail.
 In addition to the areas of interest in and around San Francisco, Adam’s cases also take him to a few very unique places, to say the least.
 Unfortunately, the animations for the characters are a little stiff in comparison, which clearly shows that the artists had to work within a strict budget.
-It is still above average for the genre, especially for a smaller developer, but noticeable enough that we have to mention it.
+It is still above average for the genre, especially for a smaller developer, but noticeable enough to mention it.
 Punctuating the action are also some nice graphic novel style cut-scenes, the tone of which reminded us a lot of the cut-scenes used in the original Max Payne.

 Adam Wolfe is a very atmospheric title, and the audio has a large part in this.
 The tunes playing in the background sound very somber and brooding, while the voice acting is quite solid overall.
 Considering the interesting cast of characters, including crazy hobo mystics, cult members, and demons, this is quite a feat.
-The interface is also very straightforward and user-friendly, which means even newcomers should have no trouble with this game.
+The interface is also very straightforward and user-friendly, so even newcomers should have no trouble with this game.

 System Requirements